fluent/fluent-bit-docs/pipeline/outputs/kafka.md

 #### Kafka Configuration File with Raw format

-This example Fluent Bit configuration file creates dummy records with the _payloadkey_ and _msgkey_ keys.
+This example Fluent Bit configuration file creates example records with the _payloadkey_ and _msgkey_ keys.
 The _msgkey_ value is used as the Kafka message key, and the _payloadkey_ value as the payload.